KeyboardKit/website/collections/_posts/2023/2023-12-10-keyboardkit-8.1.md

 This is a huge improvement, that allows Pro customers to change the locales at any time, instead of having to decide when signing up for a license.

+Since locales can now be specified when setting up KeyboardKit Pro, the text field will be removed from the purchase screen.
+All existing customers will default to their purchase info.

 ## Conclusion